 Though, I wouldn’t call this a cure for any skin condition as it is an “external”, as I liked to call it.
 Meaning: it’s an isolated supplement, and as soon as you will stop taking it your skin will probably go back to the usual.
 I also don’t like the thought of focusing on one nutrient.
-I’d recommend finding a more sustainable cure, like a healthy diet, finding the ingredients that upsets your gut and skin or supplementing with pumpkin seeds.
+I’d recommend finding a more sustainable cure, like a healthy diet, finding the ingredients that upset your gut and skin or supplementing with pumpkin seeds.

 But using it as a tool of natural medicine, to boost the healing process after a treatment, is completely fine I think.

 As said, you can mix MSM in whatever liquid you like and drink it up, but if you do have a few neglected Aloe Vera plants hanging around, I have the best recipe for digestive aid and promoting glowing skin!

 I myself had a bunch of aloe vera sprouts that were taking over the poor pot and a few broken leaves, so I decided on making this little green shot.

 My aloe vera plants come from IKEA, but I believe they’re very cheap to get overall.
 It took my plants about 6 months to go overboard on the sprouting (they are multiplying like weed lol) and I used 1 handful of them to make one glass.
 So until then, you can always just use 1-2 leaves and half of a cucumber instead!